-The Ministry of Finance organized a training on financial management and control, as part of development assistance provided by the Croatian government to the Republic of Montenegro, and the implementation of a bilateral agreement signed between the Ministries of Finance of the Republic of Croatia and Montenegro.
-Training participants were welcomed by the Ambassador of the Republic of Croatia in Montenegro.
-H.E.
+30 April 2014 - The Ministry of Finance published Bulletin XXXI provided by the Croatian government to the Republic of Montenegro, and the implementation of a bilateral agreement signed between the Ministries of Finance of the Republic of Croatia and Montenegro.
+Training participants were welcomed by the Ambassador of the Republic of Croatia in Montenegro, H.E.
 Ms. Ivana Sutlić Perić.
 The aim of the training is to transfer the experiences of the Republic of Croatia in the area of financial management and control, with special emphasis on the areas of managerial accountability and risk management.
 The training was held by Mrs. Mladenka Planinić and Mr. Ivan Kurjan, the representatives of the Central Harmonization Unit at the Ministry of Finance of the Republic of Croatia.